 Next steps after requesting medical records

-Please allow up to 14 calendar days for your request to be processed.
-If you indicated the option to pick-up your release form, you will be contacted by the Release of Information Office when your records are ready.
+- Please allow up to 14 calendar days for your request to be processed.
+If you indicated the option to pick-up your medical records, you will be contacted by the Release of Information Office when your records are ready.
 A photo ID is required.

 If you have questions regarding your billing statement, please refer to our Billing information.

 Learn how to request share access to a child's or adult patient's online health record and/or billing information through the MyHealth Share Access (Proxy) Program.

 If you or your child received care at Stanford Children's Health, learn how to create an account and/or request share access to view your child's online health record(s) and medical bills using their myChart Program.

 Radiology Image Library

 If you are requesting Radiology, Cardiac Cath and Echo Lab reports and images, please print and complete a Radiology Authorization for Disclosure of Health Information form: